leonardlan/myTools/debug_checklist.md

 - Try rebooting the machine: `ssh root@machine reboot`
 - Omit the machine in render job

+## Some render frames fail while others don't
+1. Check output permissions are same.
+If not, check mask (umask) of machines that rendered the failed frames.

 ## No available license
 1. Look up license usage
 Maybe there were too many renders going on at the same time maxing out licenses.
 Try limiting/reserving current renders available for renderer